morshedimran/pio-setup/README_sample.md

 ## Introduction

-The purpose of this document is to explain explicitly how to construct personium on the top of a single server using ansible together with static inventory.
+The purpose of this document is to explain explicitly how to construct personium.io unit on the top of a single server using ansible together with static inventory.
 Experimentally we executed ansible tasks in its host loop against a single machine, and was able to construct personium unit successfully.

 ## Server setup :white_check_mark: